 What else can you do with WhatsApp?

 You’d be mistaken if you thought that calling and texting are the only things WhatsApp has to offer.
-There are also other useful features you should use if you decide to jump on the WhatsApp bandwagon.
+There are other useful features if you jump on the WhatsApp bandwagon.

 Share images, videos & documents